atlassian-labs/prosemirror-kotlin/CONTRIBUTING.md

 ## Releases
 To create a release, follow these steps:
-1. Update the version in the `build.gradle.kts` file.
+1. Update the version in the `version.properties` file.
 2. Create a PR with these changes, targeting the `main` branch.
 3. Once the PR is merged, create a PR to merge `main` into `release` branch.
-4. Once the 2nd PR is merged, the CI/CD pipeline will create a release, upload iOS assets and publish Android binaries to Artifactory.
+4. Once the 2nd PR is merged, the CI/CD pipeline will:
-5. Create a new tag with the format `v*` (e.g. `v1.1.0`) on the `release` branch.
+   1. Tag the commit with the new version.
+   2. Create a Github release.
+   3. Publish Android binaries to Artifactory.
+   4. Upload iOS assets to the Github release.
-4. Once the release is created, edit the release in the Github UI to add release notes for this release (using `Generate release notes`).
+5. Edit the release in the Github UI to add release notes for this release (using `Generate release notes`).